tony-aw/tinycodet/README.md

-`require()`, can (often) be quite beneficial for several reasons. i.e. prevent overlapping namespaces, prevent overriding core R functions, prevent polluting the namespace, clarify which function came from which package, allowing a package to be loaded locally (like only within a function environment), etc.
+`require()`, can (often) be quite beneficial for several reasons. i.e. prevent overlapping namespaces, prevent overriding core R functions, prevent polluting the namespace, clarify which function came from which package, exposing functions from a package only in the current environment e to be loaded locally , etc.

 Loading a package alias does have some drawbacks.
 One is that you cannot easily import multiple packages under the same alias.
 While one probably